LukeGrahamLandry/franca/examples/os/README.md

 - wait, exit_group vs exit_thread
 - posix_spawn an actual program not just a stub that prints something useless
 - don't busy wait in poll
+- don't recycle tid so fast
+- @trace into its own pipe so it doesn't stomp on your processes output. also needs to be thread local since i toggle it in the shell
 - sigaction api
 - dlopen
 - ptrace